-Normal Retirement Miscellaneous Age 50 with 20 years of credited service Age 60 with 10 years of credited service Safety Age 50 with 5 years of credited service Disabled Retirement Any age with 10 years of credited service Terminated Vested 5 years of credited service at separation
+Normal Retirement Miscellaneous Age 50 with 20 years of credited service1

+Age 60 with 10 years of credited service

+Safety Age 50 with 5 years of credited service

+Disabled Retirement2 Any age with 10 years of credited service Terminated Vested 5 years of credited service at separation

 - 1. Age 53 with 20 years of credited service, age 60 with 10 years of credited service, or age 65 for Miscellaneous members hired on or after January 7, 2012. - 2.
-No service requirement for Safety members retiring under the industrial disability benefit or for surviving spouses / domestic partners of those killed in the line of duty. - 3.
-Effective with Proposition B, passed June 3, 2008, participants hired on or after January 10, 2009, must retire within 180 days of separation in order to be eligible for retiree healthcare benefits.
+No service requirement for Safety members retiring under the industrial disability benefit or for surviving spouses / domestic partners of those killed in the line of duty.